 Panel approves bill to boost testing of self-driving cars

-WASHINGTON -- A House subcommittee has approved legislation designed to allow automakers to increase the testing of self-driving cars on U.S. roads.
+A House panel on Wednesday backed legislation designed to allow automakers to increase the testing of self-driving cars on U.S. roads.

-Lawmakers say self-driving cars are the future and federal law needs updating to ensure they're developed and deployed in the United States.
+The bill would let automakers deploy up to 100,000 self-driving vehicles without meeting existing auto safety standards, a move designed to boost testing of new technology.
+The current cap for such exemptions is 2,500.
+The bill would also require manufacturers to report information about all crashes involving the exempted cars and give the Transportation secretary authority to halt the exemptions for any manufacturer if a defect is discovered.

+"We want aggressive oversight of the industry, but with the flexibility needed to test and generate the safest and most affordable technologies possible," said Rep. Greg Walden, R-Ore., the chairman of the House Energy and Commerce Committee, which could take up the bill as early as next week.

 A top priority for lawmakers and the automotive industry is to limit states on regulations.
 Generally, the federal government regulates the vehicle while states regulate the driver.

-The bill prohibits any state from imposing its own laws related to the design and construction of self-driving cars.
+The bill would prohibit any state or municipality from imposing its own laws related to the design and construction of self-driving cars.

 Federal officials say 94 percent of auto accidents are caused by human error, so self-driving technology has the potential to save thousands of lives and improve the mobility of many elderly and disabled Americans.